aitrenches/sorat/docs/system-architecture.md

 ## Overview

-SORAT is built on a robust, modular architecture that combines IoT edge devices, AI-powered recognition, secure cloud/on-premise backend services, and real-time dashboards.
+SRT is built on a robust, modular architecture that combines IoT edge devices, AI-powered recognition, secure cloud/on-premise backend services, and real-time dashboards.
 The system is designed for scalability, security, and seamless integration with port operations.

 ## 1. High-Level System Architecture